Adrozs/The_Bank/README.md

 }
 ```

-An example of the connection string format you can use is like this:
+An example of the connection string format you can use:

 ```csharp
 "Data Source=(localdb)\\.;Initial Catalog=Bank;Integrated Security=True;Pooling=False"